Trees Affecting HVAC

 Trees can act as a natural shade on warm days and block out cool air on cold days.
 Careful placement of trees can allow you to take advantage of the efficiency benefits without harming your HVAC unit.
 Experts recommend plants and trees to be minimally two to three feet away from the outdoor unit on all sides.
 This also gives ample room for your HVAC technician to complete any necessary maintenance or repairs.

-Call us today at Cape Fear Air Conditioning, Heating, & Electrical Company, Inc. at 910-246-5801 to discuss additional things you can do to increase the efficiency of your HVAC unit.
+Call us today at Cape Fear Air, Electric, & Plumbing at 910-246-5801 to discuss additional things you can do to increase the efficiency of your HVAC unit.

 Image provided by Shutterstock